Embrace Change: Harnessing Vulnerability for Personal Growth

 The reality of living here on this big blue ball of spinning matter is we don’t always have control over what happens to us, but - as cliche as it may continue to sound - we do have control over how we respond.

-Yes, there are many stories and onion layers to be peeled away in the coming times.
-Still, the specifics and pertinence of this particular blog post relate to four guys, a podcast, two LinkedIn posts, and a life choice.
+But the specifics and pertinence of this particular blog post relate to four guys, a podcast, two LinkedIn posts, and a life choice.

-I listened to a podcast with Tom Youngs and Kieran Drew earlier in July 2023.
+This particular instance involved an impromptu log on to a podcast with Tom Youngs and Kieran Drew earlier in July 2023.
 In that podcast, Kieran spoke about being vulnerable as a gateway to success in his writing career.

 I’ve pondered a lot on this.
 That week more than most.